Now's the time to head for Ireland.

 One of the most iconic shots from Dublin is the Book of Kells Library at Trinity College.
 But before you head in for your own, wander around the grounds of the college.
 Founded in 1592, it's the oldest college in Ireland.

 Make sure you buy your entrance ticket for the Book of Kells and Library in advance.
 The book of Kells itself is a Latin script containing the four gospels from 800 AD.
 We only spent a short amount of time checking out the book before heading to the library.
 The sheer mass of books in the library and how old these books were beyond amazing.

 Make A Day Trip to the Famous Cliffs of Moher

 A trip to Ireland is not complete without a visit to the Cliffs of Moher.

 Try to strategically plan your trip to the cliffs on a day with nice weather.
 A foggy day, while still amazing, could put a damper on your visit – not to mention your photos.

 Due to time restrictions, we were only able to walk part of the cliffs.
 Try and walk as far out along the cliffs as possible.
 If you enjoy hiking, the walk is gorgeous and there are many views to soak in.
 Stop at the visitor center before you trek out to get up to speed on the wildlife along the cliffs.

 You can rent a car and make the coast-to-coast journey to the cliffs yourself, or hop on a bus.
 Otherwise, consider booking a tour – especially if you have limited time in Dublin and want to avoid the hassle of renting a car and navigating the roads.
 There are many great options to choose from, but we loved our experience with the group Irish Day Tours.

-From the beautiful, lush green countryside to the hustle and bustle of the food and music scene in the city center, Dublin will win you over.
+From the beautiful, lush green countryside to the hustle and bustle of the food and music scene in the city center, there is no shortage of things to do in Dublin.
 Top it off with the friendliest people I have met in any of my travels, and you may want to make visiting an annual tradition.